AI & Technology

 4. Tone Adjustment — The Feature That Changes How Clients See You

 CleverType Desktop's tone adjustment feature lets you write naturally first, then shift the tone with one click.
-Options include:
+Consequently, Options include:

 • Professional — for clients, senior stakeholders, formal reports